tencentyun/qcloud-documents/product/存储与CDN/对象存储 4.0/0-英文站文档/Android SDK_en.md

 **Acquiring Signature:**

 This is the SIGN used in SDK.
 It is recommended to use the server-side SDK and send the request to business server from mobile device.
-For more information on how to generate and use SIGN, refer to [Access Permission](https:///doc/api/435/6054).
+For more information on how to generate and use SIGN, refer to [Access Permission]

 ## Directory-related Operations